srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 In order to generate traffic in the uplink direction it is important to run the ping command in the UE's network namespace.
-This can either be done in the same terminal as the ping command after stopping the command, or in parallel in a sepertate terminal.
+This can either be done in the same terminal as the ping command after stopping the command, or in parallel in a separate terminal.

 .. code::